 The Company has a limited operating history and has not generated revenue from its intended operations.
 The Company's business and operations are sensitive to general business and economic conditions in the U.S. and worldwide along with local, state, and federal governmental policy decisions.
 A host of factors beyond the Company's control could cause fluctuations in these conditions.
-Adverse conditions may include changes in the biotechnology regulatory environment, technological advances that render our technologies obsolete, availability of resources for clinical trials, acceptance of technologies into the medical community, and competition from larger, more well-funded companies.
+Adverse conditions may include changes in the biotechnology regulatory environment, technological advances that render our the Company's technologies obsolete, availability of resources for clinical trials, acceptance of technologies into the medical community, and competition from larger, more well-funded companies.

-On February 21, 2024, the Company completed the initial public offering of its Common Stock (the "IPO") and issued 1,100,000 shares of its Common Stock at a price of \$6.00 per share.
-The aggregate net proceeds from the IPO were approximately \$5.7 million after deducting underwriting discounts and commissions and offering expenses.
+On February 21, 2024, the Company completed the initial public offering of its Common Stock (the "IPO") and issued 1,100,000 shares of its Common Stock at a price of \$6.00 \$6.00 per share.
+The aggregate net proceeds from the IPO were approximately \$5.7 million \$5.7 million after deducting \$0.9 million in underwriting discounts and commissions and offering expenses.